 The Institute requirement in physics may be satisfied through several combinations of introductory physics subjects.
 Subjects 8.01, 8.01L, 8.011, and 8.012 are denoted as Physics I (GIR); 8.02, 8.021, and 8.022 are denoted as Physics II (GIR).
 Most students find the 8.01–8.02 sequence suited to their needs.
 The sequence 8.012–8.022 covers essentially the same subject matter as 8.01–8.02, but is more advanced mathematically; calculus is used freely from the beginning of the term.
 Subject 8.01L is offered in the fall term for students who have had little exposure to physics with calculus in high school.
 A student may switch from a Physics I (GIR) subject in one sequence to a Physics II (GIR) subject in another.

-Students who score a 5 on Parts I and II of the Physics C Advanced Placement test will receive credit for 8.01.
+Students who score a 5 on Parts I and II of the Physics C Advanced Placement test receive credit for 8.01.

-Students with advanced-placement or advanced-standing credit for 8.01 who elect to take 8.012 will receive 6 units of elective credit in place of 8.01.
+Students with advanced-placement or advanced-standing credit for 8.01 who elect to take 8.012 receive 6 units of elective credit in place of 8.01.

 The Communication Requirement makes the development of effective writing and speaking an integral part of undergraduate education at the Institute.
 The Communication Requirement ensures that all undergraduates receive substantial instruction and practice in general expository writing and speaking and the forms of discourse common to their professional fields.